-In 2005, Burundi emerged from a 12-year civil war which had claimed the lives of around 300,000 people and displaced many more.
-The small, landlocked country has largely remained peaceful since then but Burundi is still one of the poorest countries in the world, and stability continues to be threatened by unrest in the neighbouring Democratic Republic of Congo and recent political tensions.
+It has largely remained peaceful since the end of the war, but it is still one of the poorest countries in the world, and its stability continues to be threatened by unrest in the neighbouring Democratic Republic of Congo and recent political tensions.

 Our partners are mainly made up of faith-based organisations that exert considerable influence in all sectors of society.